patrodyne/hisrc-basicjaxb/explore/Ex001-EqualsStrategy/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex001/Explorer.md

 The `ObjectLocator` interface extends `javax.xml.bind.ValidationEventLocator` used by JAXB to report XML schema (in)validation events.
 It does this by adding a path from the event back to the root object.
 HiSrc strategies use the `ObjectLocator` to trace the location of events like a _field not equal_ event.
 For example, `DefaultEqualsStrategy` delegates the event notification to [SLF4J][2], for logging.
 Applications can configure [SLF4J][2] to ignore all reporting or override the default tracing with their own custom event coding.

 >**Hint:** The POM for this project declares the `org.slf4j:slf4j-simple` dependency to implement the [SLF4J][2] API.
 This implementation is configured in the `src/test/resources/simplelogger.properties` file.
-Event notification can be activated by setting the logger level to `...JAXBEqualsStrategy=TRACE`.
+Event notification can be activated by setting the logger level to `...DefaultEqualsStrategy=TRACE`.

 The locators are optional. `ObjectLocator` parameters can be null when invoking the HiSrc strategies.
 When not used, the strategies report a more general location message.